Stand Up for Freedom

 - Amend the Religion question to a two-part question:

 Do you practise a religion?
 If yes, what religion do you practise?

 - Remove the pre-selected checkboxes to allow for a written answer.

 The Humanist Association of Ireland believes that implementing these changes will result in an improved and more accurate dataset, which will help with better planning in aspects of society that are heavily influenced by religion, such as schools and hospitals.
 This will allow for fairer representation for all citizens regardless of whether or not they have a religious belief.

 Ownership of National Maternity Hospital

-We wrote to the Minister for Health, Stephen Donnelly, in May 2021, outlining our concern about the ownership structure for the new National Maternity Hospital.
+We wrote to the Minister for Health, Stephen Donnelly, outlining our concern about the ownership structure for the new National Maternity Hospital.
 It appears that the Government is considering gifting the new National Maternity Hospital, to be built with hundreds of millions of taxpayers’ money, to a private company established by the religious Sisters of Charity.
+(May 2021)

 Judges Swearing a Religious Oath

 We made a submission to the Minister for Justice, Heather Humphreys, on the General Scheme of the Judicial Appointments Commission.
 In advocating for the rights of the non-religious, we outlined our belief that the current requirement for Judges being constitutionally obliged to swear a religious oath is a barrier for non-religious citizens.
 (May 2021)